toddhorner/AFT/states/UT.md

   The governing laws for agricultural protection areas are found in [Utah State Code Title 17 Chapter 41](https://le.utah.gov/xcode/Title17/Chapter41/17-41.html).
 More information about APA's can also be found at [http://www.utahagriculture.org](http://www.utahagriculture.org).

 4. County general plans must contain "a resource management plan for public lands," which must address agriculture.
-Statute, however, does not specify requirements for addressing agriculture on private lands.

 #### Require localities to protect agricultural resources in their local plans

-**YES - Tentative**

-1. Reference -
+**YES**

+1. As stated above, if an agricultural protection area exists within a municipality, then:

+  > - (c)	In drafting the land use element, the planning commission shall:
-(ii)	avoid proposing a use of land within an agriculture protection area that is inconsistent with or detrimental to the use of the land for agriculture.
+  >   - (ii)	avoid proposing a use of land within an agriculture protection area that is inconsistent with or detrimental to the use of the land for agriculture.

 #### Require localities to support compact/efficient development in designated growth areas